s-r-e-e-r-a-j/WebSift/README.md

 - Scrapes **email addresses** from a given website.
 - Extracts **phone numbers** in standard formats.
 - Saves the extracted information for further analysis.
-- Automatically checks and installs missing dependencies (curl, grep).
+- Automatically checks and installs missing dependencies (curl, grep,wget).
 - Compatible with Termux and Linux distributions.
 ## Installation
 1. **Clone the Repository**